 Mr. Knibb's position became, therefore, very difficult and he determined to return to England to see if the English people could be prevailed upon to help the slaves.
 When he was leaving the island the slave owners sneeringly said to him, "You will never come back to preach to our slaves again."
 How many a truth is spoken in jest.
 When Knibb arrived in England he found, alas! that the general feeling of the people there was in favour of slavery and not against it, and that even some of those who were most eminent as Christians were actually proprietors of slaves abroad.
-Such an one was the famous Countess of Huntingdon, who saw no harm in holding slaves.
+Such an one was the famous in holding slaves.